-Indeed — and this is the clincher — there is no individual study that I know of that shows any significant benefit.
+Indeed — and this is the clincher — there is no individual study that I know of that shows any clinically substantial benefit.
 Not one.
 If any specific flavour of SMT works especially well for any particular type of patient, that combination was not studied in any of the 26 experiments covered by this Cochrane review.

 What the mess of science amounts to for patients is that SMT is pretty unimpressive on average, and a bit of a crapshoot … but there are enough flickers of hope here and there that it might be worth a shot for the particularly desperate patient.
 Chiropractor Sam Homola sums the situation up nicely:

 There is no definitive evidence that spinal manipulative therapy is more effective than other forms of treatment for patients with acute or chronic low-back pain.
 However, manual therapists know from experience that spinal manipulation is often more effective for providing immediate short-term relief for some types of back pain.